Anderson-Lai/ib-notes/hleconomics/economics.md

 short run vs long run (time periods)

-**short run** - costs of resources are relatively flexible, and can be adjusted quickly
+**short run** - costs of resources and inputs are relatively flexible, and can be adjusted quickly
-maximum capacity is *fixed* because of a shortage of at least one resource
+maximum capacity is *fixed* because of a shortage of at least one resource (a **limiting factor**, normally a factor or production or a fixed cost)
-ability to produce is limited
+thus, the ability to produce is limited

 Ex: a factory can increase production by running machinery longer or adding shifts, but it cannot buy new machines immediately due to fixed capital costs

-factories are a fixed, capital resource that can not quickly be adjusted
+factories are a fixed, capital resource that can not quickly be adjusted (it is a *fixed cost*)

 **long run** - all costs are variable (nothing is fixed)
 costs and resources can all be adjusted